 At its core, Artificial Intelligence (AI) is a transformative technology that enables machines to perform problem-solving tasks that traditionally require human intelligence.
 This includes recognizing images, generating creative content, understanding spoken language, and making data-driven predictions.

 In today's digital-first landscape, organizations generate massive amounts of data from sensors, system logs, and user interactions.
 AI steps in to harness this data, allowing businesses to streamline operations, automate complex customer support, enhance marketing strategies, and unlock actionable insights through advanced analytics.
-Ultimately, AI empowers organizations to make smarter decisions at an unprecedented scale.

 A Brief Look at the History of AI